Can you plug your RV into your dryer outlet?

 Unlike a 30A RV, your 50A motorhome or 5th wheel runs off 240V service.
 Which is good!
 That’s how all common dryer outlets are wired, too.

 50A RV service is kinda confusing.
 As I explained in my article comparing 30A to 50A RV power service, the Big Rigs still use 120V circuits.
-But by using splitting the legs of 240V service, you can get 100A at 120V rather than 50A at 240V.
+But by using splitting the legs of 240-volt split-phase service, you can get 100A at 120V rather than 50A at 240V.
 That enables a Big Rig to use up to 12,000 watts of power, compared to just 3,600 watts for a 30A RV!

 As you can see on this list of RV appliance amp draw, you can run many more appliances at the same time with a 50A 120/240-volt power supply!